Ethics code: IR.YUMS.REC.1402.152

 Rights and permissions

-Aims: Type 2 diabetes mellitus (T2DM) is a major global health challenge, and early prediction is key to prevention.
-This study compared three filter-based feature selection methods—ANOVA (f_classif), Mutual Information, and Chi-Square—for identifying predictors of T2DM and assessed their impact on Logistic Regression performance.
+Aims: Type 2 diabetes mellitus is a major global health challenge, and early prediction is key to prevention.
+This study compared three filter-based feature selection methods (ANOVA (f-classif), mutual information, and Chi-square test) for identifying predictors of type 2 diabetes and assessed their impact on the performance of logistic regression.

-Methods: Data from 3,203 adults aged 35–70 years in the Dena-PERSIAN cohort were analyzed, including 402 (12.55%) with T2DM.
-Preprocessing included imputation, normalization, and class balancing with the Synthetic Minority Oversampling Technique (SMOTE).
-Each method ranked predictors, and the top five features were used to train Logistic Regression models.
-Model performance was evaluated on a test set using Accuracy, Precision, Recall, and F1-score.
+Instrument & Methods: This retrospective study analyzed data from 3,203 adults aged 35-70 years from Yasuj, Kohgiluyeh and Boyer-Ahmad Province, Iran, gathered between 2020 and 2022 in the Dena-PERSIAN cohort, including 402 (12.55%) individuals with type 2 diabetes.
+Preprocessing included imputation, normalization, and class balancing using the synthetic minority oversampling technique.
+Each method ranked predictors, and the top five features were used to train logistic regression models.
+Model performance was evaluated on a test set using accuracy, precision, recall, and F1-score.

 Findings: Fasting blood sugar and age consistently emerged as dominant predictors across methods.
-ANOVA highlighted metabolic variables (triglycerides, fatty liver, kidney stones), while Mutual Information emphasized HDL cholesterol and lifestyle behaviors, and Chi-Square prioritized categorical comorbidities.
-Logistic Regression achieved the strongest performance with ANOVA and MI (Accuracy and F1 = 0.84), slightly outperforming Chi-Square (Accuracy and F1 = 0.82).
+ANOVA highlighted metabolic factors (triglycerides, fatty liver, and kidney stones), while mutual information emphasized high-density lipoprotein cholesterol and lifestyle behaviors, and the Chi-square test prioritized categorical comorbidities.
+Logistic regression achieved the strongest performance with ANOVA and mutual information (accuracy and F1=0.84), slightly outperforming the Chi-square test (accuracy and F1=0.82).

-Conclusion: ANOVA and Mutual Information produced clinically meaningful and stable feature subsets for T2DM prediction, centered on fasting glucose, age, and fatty liver.
-Their complementary strengths—ANOVA in metabolic signals and MI in lifestyle and lipid factors—support their use in interpretable risk models and potential integration into hybrid frameworks for early diabetes detection.
+Conclusion: ANOVA and mutual information produced clinically meaningful and stable feature subsets for type 2 diabetes prediction, centered on fasting glucose, age, and fatty liver.